 - 1 tablespoon olive oil

-- 1 (5 ounce) package baby spinach or 6 cups packed baby spinach
+- 5 ounces baby spinach package or 6 cups packed baby spinach

-- 2 (24 ounce) Jars marinara sauce, no sugar added
+- 48 ounces marinara sauce jars, no sugar added

 - 1 teaspoon dried oregano

 - 12 whole-wheat lasagna noodles uncooked (break in half)